 In addition, those infected may have seizures, fever, increased heart rate, muscle pain and headache.
 Long term issues include fractures, blockage of lungs by a blood clot, pneumonia and prolonged, serious breathing issues.

 – When to get vaccinated: Get vaccinated anytime before travel.
 Tetanus is a good ‘all around’ vaccine that will help protect in a variety of circumstances.

 2. Hepatitis A

-– When to get vaccinated: The Hep A vaccine comes with two injections that are given 6 months apart- so, if you can plan that far in advance, try to get your first shot over 6 months before your flight.
+When to get vaccinated: The Hep A vaccine comes with two injections that are given 6 months apart.
+If you can plan that far in advance, try to get your first shot over 6 months before your flight.

 – Doses required: 2

-– Why you need it: For those trekking, camping or spending a lot of time in the wilderness, a rabies vaccine is a good idea as rabies infection can cause a host of health issues and even fatality as the virus affects the central nervous system.
+Why you need it: For those trekking, camping or spending a lot of time in the wilderness, a rabies vaccine is a good idea as rabies infection can cause a host of health issues and may even be fatal, as the virus affects the central nervous system.

 Travelers to Thailand should consider getting a Japanese Encephalitis vaccination only if their immune system is compromised, or if they’ll be spending a lot of time traveling outdoors in remote areas.

 Encephalitis is a disease that those from the West may never have encountered, but can (in very rare cases) be fatal.
 The risk comes primarily from mosquitos and also animals like pigs and birds that wade in swamps or mud.